waynehoover/knowledge/README.md

 # Introduction

-The beginning of my open commonplace book.
+This is my open commonplace book.
+Sometimes this is called a personal knowledge wiki or personal knowledge base.
+I have been inspired to open it to all by [@nikitavoloboev](https://wiki.nikitavoloboev.xyz)

-This is an edit on GH.
+Click [here](meta.md) for how this commonplace book is built and how I use it.